Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 Should pets be removed during showings?

-Yes, when possible.
-Removing pets during showings helps reduce distractions, noise, allergy concerns, safety issues, and buyer discomfort.
+Yes, whenever possible.
+Removing pets during showings helps reduce distractions, noise, allergy concerns, safety risks, and buyer discomfort.
+It also reduces the chance that a pet could escape.

 Yes.
-Pet bowls, beds, crates, toys, litter boxes, gates, and food containers should usually be removed before photography so the focus stays on the home.
+Pet bowls, beds, crates, toys, litter boxes, gates, and food containers should usually be removed before photography so buyers remain focused on the home.

 Do pet odors affect buyer interest?

 Yes.
-Odors can affect buyer perception quickly.
-Professional cleaning and odor removal may be important before listing.
+Odors can quickly affect buyer perception.
+Professional cleaning and odor treatment may be important before the property is photographed or shown.

 Should I repair pet damage before selling?

-Visible pet damage should be reviewed before listing.
-Scratched doors, damaged trim, stained carpet, torn screens, and yard damage may create buyer concerns.
+Visible pet damage should be evaluated before listing.
+Scratched doors, damaged trim, stained carpet, torn screens, scratched flooring, and yard damage may cause buyers to question the home’s overall condition.

 Can a home with pets still sell well?

 Yes.
-A home with pets can sell well when it is properly cleaned, prepared, priced, photographed, marketed, and shown with a clear pet plan.
+A home with pets can sell successfully when it is properly cleaned, prepared, priced, photographed, marketed, and shown with a clear pet plan.

 Ready to Sell Your Home With a Clear Pet Plan?

-If you are selling a home with pets in Frisco, Plano, Preston Hollow, or North Dallas, the best place to start is with a pre-listing appointment.
+If you are selling a home with pets in Frisco, Plano, Allen, McKinney, Prosper, Preston Hollow, North Dallas, or another Greater Dallas community, the best place to start is with a Pre-Listing Appointment.

 Posted in: Allen Real Estate, Dallas Real Estate, Frisco Real Estate, Home Selling, Luxury Real Estate, McKinney Real Estate, Plano Real Estate, Preston Hollow Real Estate Tagged: #BaleRealEstateGroup, #FriscoRealEstate, #GaryBale, #HomeSellingTips, #NorthDallasRealEstate, #PetOwners, #PlanoRealEstate, #SellerPreparation, #SellingAHomeWithPets